 With 500 new residential units in the pipeline within one mile, we saw an opportunity to redevelop and reimagine this dilapidated, 100-year-old former women’s social club that sits along the San Diego urban core neighborhood of Hillcrest’s primary commercial corridor.
-Absentee “trust” ownership had let this concrete, brick and plaster structure, with two floors and a mezzanine, deteriorate so that its only remaining occupants included illegal residential tenants and an illicit marijuana dispensary.
+Absentee “trust” ownership had let this concrete, brick and plaster structure, with two floors and a mezzanine, deteriorate so that its only remaining occupants were illegal residential tenants.
 Aligned with the City of San Diego’s promotion of mixed-use development as it seeks to foster growth as a “city of villages,” our vision for renewal of this asset was designed to target companies looking for creative office space in an accessible neighborhood with little supply and to create a hip and sophisticated urban building that would attract national retailers with a community focus.

 To negotiate an under-market purchase of the asset, we agreed to acquire the property “As Is” with illegal tenancies in place and without entitlements or approval for planned renovations from the San Diego Historical Society.
 A 1031 exchange provided equity for the acquisition, supplemented by $1.5 million in bridge financing.

 Within 120 days of closing, we evicted all remaining tenants.
 Over a 14-month planning and approval process we convinced the San Diego Historical Society that the building had nothing of architectural significance deserving of preservation.
 We collaborated with the local community to brand the building as The Wall and invited artists to design and paint murals on the project’s east and west exterior walls.